Grease (film): Post-production

 Scenes inside the Frosty Palace contain obvious blurring of various Coca-Cola signs.
-Prior to the film's release, producer Allan Carr had made a product placement deal with Coca-Cola's main competitor Pepsi (for example, a Pepsi logo can be seen in the animated opening sequence animated by John David Wilson at Fine Arts Films).
+Prior to the film's release, the producer, Allan Carr, had made a product placement deal with Coca-Cola's main competitor Pepsi (for example, a Pepsi logo can be seen in the animated opening sequence, created by John David Wilson at Fine Arts Films).
 When Carr saw the footage of the scene with Coca-Cola products and signage, he ordered director Randal Kleiser to either reshoot the scene with Pepsi products or remove the Coca-Cola logos from the scene.
 As reshoots were deemed too expensive and time-consuming, optical mattes were used to cover up or blur out the Coca-Cola references.
 The 'blurring' covered up trademarked menu signage and a large wall poster, but a red cooler with the logo could not be sufficiently altered so was left unchanged.
 According to Kleiser, "We just had to hope that Pepsi wouldn't complain.
 They didn't."

-Due to an editing error, a closing scene in which Danny and Sandy kiss was removed from the finished print and lost before its theatrical release.
+Because of an editing error, a closing scene in which Danny and Sandy kiss was removed from the finished print and lost before its theatrical release.
 The scene was preserved only in black-and-white; Kleiser attempted to have the existing footage colorized and restored to the film for the film's re-release in 1998 but was dissatisfied with the results.
 The scene is included as an extra on the 40th anniversary home video release, and Kleiser hopes to make another attempt at colorizing the footage that is effective enough for the footage to be inserted into the film as he originally intended by the time the film's 50th anniversary comes in 2028.